dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 Messages are sent by calling the `postMessage` method on the `establishedSource` with the `targetOrigin` parameter set to `establishedOrigin`.

-The window must not be automatically closed after sending a message, since the relying party could possibly send additional messages.
+The window must not be automatically closed after sending a message, since the relying party could possibly send additional messages over the existing communcation channel.
 Instead, the relying party is responsible for closing the signer window.

 ## Error Handling

 ### Unexpectedly Closed Window

-If the signer window is closed unexpectedly, the relying party should handle this as if it had received a `NOT_GRANTED` error.
+If the signer window is closed unexpectedly, the relying party will stop receiving `"result": "ready"` responses to the heartbeat messages as a result which would be treated as a disconnection.
-Closing the window does _not_ end the session (see  [ICRC-25 session](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_25_signer_interaction_standard.md#sessions)), and the relying party can open a new window and continue the session.

 ### Invalid Messages